Silver Repair and Restoration

 Removing the greasy soot from silver after a fire should be done quickly as the acidic soot eats into the metal surface.
 The fire also cause dark black to brown oxidation which is hard to remove by hand.

 The most common flatware repairs are damage from the garbage disposal, but also include replacing old knife blades, soldering broken spoons and polishing.
 When a family heirloom fork, or spoon breaks in two, this can be soldered back together with an attractive patch to reinforce the repair (as shown in the above photo.)

 Flower vases usually presents a unique challenge with a wide top, and a narrow area near the base.
 This is where they usually break.
 I can repair your flower vase to preserve the unique form and the memories in contains.

-View more examples of hinge repair on coffeepots and teapots.
+View more examples of hinge repair on coffeepots, teapots and silver objects.

 Removing dents from sterling silver requires a great deal of skill and patience.
 I do by best to remove the damage by carefully rubbing out the dents taking time and care to do no harm.
 Even silver crushed and bent can be restored to a more presentable appearance.
 It takes time, strength and specialized tools to take out even the smallest dents working carefully and slowly to avoid further damage.

 Silver jewelry is a challenge to repair.
 It is not uncommon that the repair cost exceeds the amount of the original purchase.
 Contact me so we can explore the problems and solutions for repairing your silver jewelry.
 In the photo above, a Native American Bracelet was modified for a more modern stylish appearance.

 These sterling silver picture frames had the silver polished, and completely new fabric covering the original wooden form.
 To see a photo summary of this laborious restoration of the blue velvet fabric and silver polishing click here.